Why can’t I shift sadness?

 Have you ever found yourself wondering:

-Part of being human means we have the capacity to feel deeply.
-And that also means we will, at times, feel pain.
+Part of being human means we have the capacity to feel the full range of emotions.
+This means we will, at times, feel pain.
 In many ways, pain is the cost of caring.
 As Brene Brown reminds us “a heart that hurts is a heart that works.”

 This is what Acceptance and Commitment Therapy (ACT) calls primary pain — sometimes referred to as clean pain.